kupresanin99/Project423/README.md

 **4. Initialize the database in RDS**

-	1. Set your MYSQL environment variables by running the following commands, all must be in quotes export MYSQL_USER="" export MYSQL_PASSWORD="" export MYSQL_HOST=""
+	1. Set your MYSQL environment variables by running the following commands. export MYSQL_USER="" export MYSQL_PASSWORD="" export MYSQL_HOST=""